 Take a hike

 Thanks to our unique location and a common passion for outdoor recreation, we offer a multitude of hiking options suitable for all experience levels.
-Consider downloading the Visit CSU app, which offers descriptions and directions to trails.

 Tour on two wheels

 If you decide to take a ride, you can expect to be greeted by numerous bike lanes to ensure your safety, scenic bike paths spread throughout town and the surrounding foothills, and bike rental facilities located both on and off campus.
 And check out the biker’s guide to Colorado State!

 Head to the Rockies

-It’s not surprising that Rocky Mountain National Park (RMNP) is one of the most visited national parks in the country.
+It’s not surprising that Rocky Mountain National Park (RMNP) is one of the most-visited national parks in the country.
 With 415 square miles of wilderness which includes glacial lakes, diverse wildlife, and snow-capped peaks, it’s a natural wonder not to be missed.

 If adding an extra day to your visit is doable, we highly recommend making RMNP part of the itinerary.
 It’s located just 60 miles from campus.